openvinotoolkit/model_server/docs/model_version_policy.md

 # Model Version Policy {#ovms_docs_model_version_policy}

-Model version policy makes it possible to decide which versions of model will be served by OVMS.
+The model version policy determines which versions of a model or models will be served by OpenVINO Model Server.
-This parameter allows you to control the memory consumption of the server and decide which versions will be used regardless of what is located under the path given when the server is started. model_version_policy parameter is optional.
+This parameter enables controlling memory consumption of the server and deciding which versions will be used regardless of what exists in the model repository when the server is started.
+The `model_version_policy` parameter is optional.
-By default server serves only the latest version for the model.
-Accepted format for parameter in CLI and in config is json.
+By default, the server serves only the latest version of a model.
+The accepted format for parameters using the CLI and in the configuration file is JSON.

 Accepted values :
 ```